pat2echo/Pebbles-Leads/README.md

 This project follows a structured directory setup to manage backend, frontend, and elastic services efficiently.
 Below is an overview of the key folders and files:

 ## 📂 documentation
-This directory is likely used for storing project-related documentation, guides, and references.
+This directory is used for storing project-related documentation, guides, and references.

 ## 📂 src/docker-compose
 This folder contains configurations and resources for managing **Docker Compose** setups.